 Create file with combined data and visualize your results in the

-The right order of steps and location of the needed buttons can be seen in the picture:
+The location of the buttons can be found in the following picture:

 You have already done some sweeps, but don't want to compare the results manually?